Huitziii/charlesbordet.com/_pages/projets-en.md

 ## Client projects

+Here are presented the most important client projects I have worked in.

 #### R Shiny Developer for the Boston Consulting Group (2018)

 My role has been to create and maintain an R Shiny app for BCG's client, a clothing retailer, allowing them to consult and improve sales prices.